Pre-Smartphone Era-Why books are here to Stay.

 A good argument to why this is the case is that people are already in front of an electronic device for almost the entire day.
 Most people in work are glued to their monitors for a good 8 hours, ideally with a few breaks in between.

 Going home to a tablet for some leisure reading doesn't seem so enticing anymore.
 It hurts the eyes and it can cause some major headaches.
-To be able to take a break from your computer and actually look at something else is viable reason why people still go for the old fashioned books.
+To be able to take a break from your computer and actually look at something else is a viable reason why people still go for the old fashioned books.
 It's a great way to rest your eyes and personally, it's a much more pleasant way to read.

 In the 21st century, the development of technology took a progressive turn.
 This is when technological innovations came one after the other in such a fast pace that the models and gadgets we had a few years ago seem so ancient and dated.